-Last Saturday, Rocío and I ventured out into the cold in search for bagels, which we found at Berlin’s Shakespeare & Sons shop, a book store doubling as a bagel bakery.
+Last Saturday, Rocío and I ventured out into the cold in search for bagels, which we found at Berlin’s Shakespeare & Sons, a book store doubling as a bagel bakery.

 In her foreword, Alexievich writes: